Stupid Girls

 "Stupid Girls" is a song recorded by American singer Pink from her fourth studio album I'm Not Dead (2006).
-It was released in February 2006 as the first single from her third studio album on LaFace Records.
+It was released in February 2006 as the first single from her fourth studio album on LaFace Records.
 The song marked Pink's return to LaFace Records under Zomba Label Group via Sony BMG, after Arista Records consolidated LaFace's operations into its own in mid-2001.
 "Stupid Girls" was written by Pink, Billy Mann, Niklas Olovson, and Robin Mortensen Lynch.
 Mann and MachoPsycho both produced the track.
 The song introduces a more provocative, feminist, and explicit side of Pink.
 Lyrically, it condemns sexism and encourages intelligence in women.

 A music video was filmed in December 2005 and premiered on MTV's Overdrive on January 26, 2006.
 It features Pink in a variety of roles, both as an angel and a demon, a variety of celebrities, a random woman getting plastic surgery, a lady with a purging disorder, and others.
 The song was well received by critics for its sound, its lyrical content, and that it was "sexy".
 Due to the lyrical content, Zomba Label Group (a division of Sony BMG) was reluctant to release the song as the first single and decided to release the music video first before soliciting the track to radio markets.
 According to Zomba, over eight million people downloaded the video immediately after it was available online, but also "went online to download the audio from the video in order to get it on radio".

 The song reached the top 10 in 15 countries, including the United Kingdom, New Zealand, Australia, Canada, and throughout Europe.
 In the United States, the song peaked at number 13.
 The song earned Pink a nomination for Best Female Pop Vocal Performance at the 2007 Grammy Awards.